Joly-Mathias/GRACE/README.md

  E. Boyle, Y. Ishai, R. Pass, and M. Wootters.
 Can we access a database both locally and privately?
 TCC 2017.

+Z. Dvir and S. Gopi.
+2-server PIR with subpolynomial communication.
+J. ACM, 63(4):39:1–39:15, 2016.

+#### Codes correcteurs

+Swastik Kopparty, Shubangi Saraf and Sergey Yekhanin.
+High-Rate Codes with Sublinear-Time Decoding.
+In STOC 2011, Proceedings of the Fourty-third Annual ACM Symposium on Theory of Computing, 2011.

+Jonathan Katz and Luca Trevisan.
+On the efficiency of local decoding procedures for error-correcting codes.
+In STOC 2000, Proceedings of the Thirty Second Annual ACM Symposium on Theory of Computing, 2000.

+.
+Augot, F. Levy-dit-Vehel, A. Shikfa.
+“A Storage-efficient and Robust Private Information Retrieval Scheme allowing few servers”.
+Proceedings of 13th International Conference on Cryptography and Network Security, CANS’2014, Springer vol.8813 pp.222–239, 2014.